-Matthew Lobner - Chairman and Non-Executive Director (Non - resident)
+Matthew Lobner - Chairman and Non-Executive Director (Non - resident) - resigned on 28 February 2022

-Mr. Lobner is Group General Manager, Head of International, Asia-Pacific and Head of Strategy and Planning, Asia-Pacific, at HSBC.
+Mr. Lobner is the HSBC Group Chief Transformation Officer.
+Prior this role, he was the General Manager, Head of International, Asia-Pacific and Head of Strategy and Planning, Asia-Pacific, at HSBC.
 Mr Lobner has responsibility for 10 international markets in Asia.
-He is responsible for the implementation of Group strategy in these markets and also for Strategy and Planning across all of Asia-Pacific.
+He was responsible for the implementation of Group strategy in these markets and also for Strategy and Planning across all of Asia-Pacific.
 Mr Lobner joined the HSBC Group in 2005 from McKinsey & Company and has worked in various roles in the US, UK and Asia.

-Prior to this, Mr Lobner was a US Naval Submarine Officer in the United States Navy.
+Other roles occupied by Mr Lobner include being a US Naval Submarine Officer in the United States Navy.
 He has a Master of Science in Electrical Engineering from Massachusetts Institute of Technology, and graduated with distinction from the United States Naval Academy.
-Mr. Lobner is the Chairman of the Board of HSBC Bank (Mauritius) Limited.
+Mr. Lobner was the Chairman of the Board of HSBC Bank (Mauritius) Limited up to 28 February 2022.